 Since it's image- and video-based, Instagram is the perfect platform for lifestyle shots, which are photos that show your products being used in a relatable setting.
 These photos help customers picture themselves having a similar relationship with your products, and can be a seriously effective tool for inspiring them to buy.
 Lifestyle photos build associations in the customer's mind between your products and the general mood of the photo: sophisticated, or fun, or happy, or encouraging, and so on.

-You can get double the mileage out of your Instagram lifestyle photos by using Shoppable Posts, which allow you to tag products within the image.
+You can get double the mileage out of your Instagram lifestyle photos by using Shoppable Posts, which allow you to tag products within the image and sell on Instagram.
 Viewers who immediately become interested in the products being shown can tap the image to bring up more information about each product, and can then be taken directly to your website to make a purchase.
 To tag products in your Instagram posts, you need to add your products to your Facebook Shop tab and then apply through Instagram to get the feature activated.

 The correct use of hashtags can also get your posts seen by people with relevant interests, so make sure the hashtags you use are fitting for your business, products, and the lifestyle you present with your posts.
 Don't rely on overly-specific hashtags that aren't likely to be used by others, as people on Instagram won't be likely to discover your content through them.